conan-io/docs/howtos/custom_generators.rst

         def filename(self):
             pass

-Once, it is defined in the ``conanfile.py`` you can treat is as a regular package, typically you will ``export`` it first to your local cache, test it, and once it is working fine, you would ``upload`` it to a server.
+Once, it is defined in the ``conanfile.py`` you can treat it as a regular package, typically you will ``export`` it first to your local cache, test it, and once it is working fine, you would ``upload`` it to a server.